Quilters Have Loved Handmade Applique for Centuries

 One “masterpiece” quilt, though, was reserved for the bridal bed, and young women would lavish their time and creativity on its design.
 Applique quilts were very popular for these special coverlets, with baskets of roses and wreaths of flowers rioting across their center and borders.

 Another American tradition is the folk art quilt, which was often filled with plants, animals, people, or even words, all telling a story.
 Some even preserve history that may never have been recorded otherwise, as with Harriet Powers’ quilts.
 She knew slavery and racism, born in Georgia in 1837, but she used her needle to speak to a society that didn’t want to hear her voice.
 The Smithsonian displays her Bible quilt and the Museum of Fine Arts in Boston displays her pictorial quilt, both of them preserving her bold and artistic storytelling.

-While the fabric pieces are sewn together by machine to make certain tighter stitching, all the quilting is done by hand.
+Though the pieces of fabric are stitched together by machine to make sure tighter sewing, all the quilting is done by hand.
 100% cotton fabrics make up the top and bottom of the quilt.
-The batting sandwiched between those 2 layers, nevertheless, is 100% polyester.
-This polyester batting warranties both heat and also exceptional washing results.
+The batting sandwiched between those two layers, nevertheless, is 100% polyester.
+This polyester batting guaranties both heat and also exceptional washing results.

 You will discover our quilts to be rather sizable in length and width.
-In fact, almost all of our quilts are large enough to reduce the necessity for a dust ruffle and pillow shams.
-Just as mattress heights differ, each quilt's dimensions can be different as well.
-You'll find we list the quilt's measurements with the determined drop for you to compare to the dimensions you need.
-It is important to do your research ahead of purchasing!
+In fact, almost all of our quilts are large enough to reduce the need for a dust ruffle or pillow shams.
+Just as mattress heights vary, each quilt's dimensions can be different as well.
+You'll find we list the quilt's measurements with the estimated drop for you to compare to the measurements you are trying to find.
+Kindly do your homework ahead of purchasing!